pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 reaching that goal?
 If our goal is to create [a new culture][culture] of scholarship, what would change the culture?
 In order to create a new culture, we need more than open notebook science or even a static depiction of a researcher's process.
-We need something that draws people _into_ the process (while, of course, preserving the attribution, integrity, and openness of the contributions).
+We've talked a lot about attribution, but there's something we're not publishing right now---something more to this idea that we're not even talking about.
+We need something social that draws people _into_ the process (while, of course, preserving the attribution, integrity, and openness of the contributions).
 What about the questions and intentions of the researcher?
 This is the level at which I think we really need to be sharing.
-The researcher's decisions and and the process of how they came about should form the basis of research publication and collaboration.
-From this perspective, the entire research process could be viewed as a sequence of decisions.

 Our process as a committee in defining the Scholarly Commons, aside from the workshops that we have held, has been mostly limited to seeking feedback when